Environmental impacts of animal agriculture: Alternatives to meat production and consumption

-Novel foods such as under-development cultured meat and dairy, algae, existing microbial foods and ground-up insects are shown to have the potential to reduce environmental impacts – by over 80% in a study.
-Various combinations may further reduce the environmental impacts of these alternatives – for example a study explored solar-energy-driven production of microbial foods from direct air capture.
+A study shows that novel foods such as cultured meat and dairy, algae, existing microbial foods, and ground-up insects are shown to have the potential to reduce environmental impacts – by over 80%.
+Various combinations may further reduce the environmental impacts of these alternatives – for example, a study explored solar-energy-driven production of microbial foods from direct air capture.
 Alternatives are not only relevant for human consumption but also for pet food and other animal feed.
+Consumer acceptance of alternative protein sources varies significantly.
+A comprehensive review of 91 studies found that insect-based proteins ranked lowest in acceptance among meat substitutes, followed by cultured meat, while plant-based options achieved the highest acceptance rates.

 Meat reduction and health

-Meat can be substituted in diets with a wide variety of foods such as fungi or special "meat substitutes".

-However, substantially reducing meat intake could result in nutritional deficiencies if done inadequately, especially for groups such as children, adolescents, and pregnant and lactating women "in low-income countries".
+With care, meat can be substituted in most diets with a wide variety of foods such as fungi or "meat substitutes".
+However, substantially reducing meat intake could result in nutritional deficiencies if done inadequately, especially for children, adolescents, and pregnant and lactating women "in low-income countries".
 A review suggests that the reduction of meat in people's diets should be accompanied by an increase in alternative sources of protein and micronutrients to avoid nutritional deficiencies for healthy diets such as iron and zinc.
 Meats notably also contain vitamin B12, collagen and creatine.
-This could be achieved with specific types of foods such as iron-rich beans and a diverse vatiety of protein-rich foods like red lentils, plant-based protein powders and high-protein wraps, and/or dietary supplements.
-Dairy and fish and/or specific types of other foods and/or supplements contain omega 3, vitamin K2, vitamin D3, iodine, magnesium and calcium many of which were generally lower in people consuming types of plant-based diets in studies.
+This could be achieved with specific types of foods such as iron-rich beans and a diverse variety of protein-rich foods like red lentils, plant-based protein powders and high-protein wraps, and/or dietary supplements.
+Dairy and fish and/or specific types of other foods and/or supplements contain omega 3, vitamin K2, vitamin D3, iodine, magnesium and calcium, many of which were generally lower in people consuming types of plant-based diets in studies, though meat-eaters were also shown to be at risk of nutritional deficits.

-Nevertheless, reviews find beneficial effects of plant-based diets versus conventional diets on health and lifespan or mortality.
+Nevertheless, observational studies find beneficial effects from plant-based diets (compared to consumption of meat products) on health and mortality rates.
+The consumption of red and processed meat is especially associated with health issues including increased risk of colorectal cancer, cardiovascular disease and type 2 diabetes.
+The U. S. Department of Health's 2015–2020 Dietary Guidelines for Americans recommend a reduction in meat, which is overconsumed among the American public, with a concomitant increase in the consumption of plant foods.